 The "new and improved" North by Northwest Region 13 began on May 1, 2013 when eight choruses from the now-disbanded Mount 'n Shore Region 24 became part of Region 13.
 Here are some fun facts about our wonderful new region:

-• Our region boasts 28 chapters, more than 50 quartets, 5 judges, 1 certified arranger and over 1000 members.
+• Our region boasts 27 chapters, over 30 quartets, 5 judges, 1 certified arranger and more than 900 members.

 • The chorus with the longest charter is Seattle Shores, in Seattle, WA (shown right, from 1953); and the youngest chorus is Song of Seattle, which chartered in 2016.

 • Region 13 members Paula Davis (Song of Seattle), Carole Kirkpatrick Persinger (Pacific Sound; now deceased) and Zoe Thompson (Lakeside) are past Sweet Adelines International Presidents.
 Janice McKenna is a current SAI Board Member, and we have had numerous other board and committee members at the International level, as well.

 • We can claim four International Quartet Champions!
 The most recent is the 2017 Queens of Harmony, Frenzy!
 The Sea-Adelines (1962), Touche' (2013), and Speed of Sound (2015) also have Region 13 members.
 Two choruses--Lakeside (now A Cappella Joy) and Pacific Sound--have placed third at International, and are our highest-placing chapters on the contest stage.
 Additionally, Region 13 boasts six Harmony 500 directors, five Master Directors; and, one Master 700 Director: Carole Kirkpatrick Persinger (Pacific Sound; now deceased).

 • With chapters in Alaska, Idaho, Montana, Oregon and Washington, our Region covers over 800,000 square miles